5G Powers the Connections for You to Live, Work and Play

 As more devices come online and data usage grows, increased capacity is key to ensure your community—whether a bustling city or small town—can handle it all.
 5G technology enables more data across more devices, all with fewer dropped calls and faster online connections.

 Yes, 5G is safe.
-5G operates on radio frequency (RF) emissions, just like 4G and WiFi.
-But with 5G, the RF levels are even more strictly regulated, so you can surf, stream and connect worry-free.
+It operates on radio frequency (RF) emissions, just like 4G and WiFi.
+In fact, the RF levels are even more strictly regulated, so you can surf, stream and connect worry-free.
 Safety first, always.

 See our commitment to sustainability and environmental issues by reviewing our ESG Policy.